- 20th century politics

 - training undertaken

-- names of ships served on, with dates of joining and discharge from each ship
+- names of ships served on, with dates of joining and discharge from each ship (may also give details of service on merchant vessels)

 - period of time actually served